Overdraft or credit card: how would you prefer to fund Christmas?

 "If you absolutely have to borrow, however, you may want to consider a credit card.
 As long as you can afford to pay the balance in full on time, it won't cost you anything in interest to borrow in this way.

-"If you often find yourself slipping into your overdraft, then you could benefit from an account that doesn't offer one, such as the thinkmoney Personal Account.
+"If you often find yourself slipping into your overdraft, then you could benefit from an account that doesn't offer one, such as the thinkmoney Managed Current Account.

 "The account can also help you budget, as it automatically separates money for bills and other essentials from spending money.
 This way you'll know exactly how much money you can put towards Christmas without jeopardising your household budget."